 As a fairly recent approved method of safe canning, THIS Aluminum Steam Canner with Temperature Indicator is the perfect addition to anyone’s canning supplies and makes a fantastic gift idea for the person who loves to can on your lists!

 If you’re planning on canning your favorite homemade jam recipes, you’ll want to pick up THIS Stainless Steel Canning Accessories Food Press with Wooden Pestle to help with the process.

 Side note: Want to learn how to make jam but aren’t sure where to start?
 Crafty offers jam and marmalade making classes HERE.

 If you’re planning on making jam or you’re buying a gift for someone who does, you can’t go wrong with these Ball 4-Ounce Quilted Crystal Jelly Jars with Lids and Bands.

 Along the lines of the jelly jars, almost every canner I know uses these Ball Quart Jars with Wide Mouth.
 They’re the perfect gift for a canner who is looking to build their canning supplies!

 Another must have gift idea for people who love to can are these Ball Wide Mouth Pint 16-Ounce Glass Mason Jar with Lids and Bands.
 Again, they are sure to be a help to anyone building up their canning supplies.

-The biggest thing to remember when you’re buying canning supplies as gifts is that for a canner, even the most basic items will be welcomed as a well remembered gift.
+The biggest thing to remember when you’re buying canning supplies as gifts (Six Dollar Family) is that for a canner, even the most basic items will be welcomed as a well remembered gift.

 Looking for more canning supplies and canning themed gifts?
 Check these out!